radiator-software/radiator-faq/index.md

 ### [How can I monitor Radiator?](#monitoring-how)

 Radiator monitoring can be done with the information available in various log files.
 The recommended approach is to log the information in suitable format, for example JSON and then visualise the information with a 3rd party tool like Splunk or Elasticsearch.
-See more from our blog: <https://blog.radiatorsoftware.com/2016/06/make-your-radiator-log-data-searchable.html> and <https://blog.radiatorsoftware.com/2016/09/make-your-radiator-log-data-searchable.html>
+See more from our blog: [Make your Radiator log data searchable, part 1](https://blog.radiatorsoftware.com/2016/06/make-your-radiator-log-data-searchable.html) and [part 2](https://blog.radiatorsoftware.com/2016/09/make-your-radiator-log-data-searchable.html).

 ### [Is there a dashboard?](#monitoring-dashboard)